8 ENDURING E85 MYTHS

 3. Does E85 Shoot Flames?

 In an engine that's tuned the right way, the answer is absolutely not.
 E85 burns almost exactly like gasoline.
+(More about what's in gasoline in this blog post.)
 The only difference is E85 burns cooler and more completely.
 While it would be cool if E85 shot flames, you've got a serious problem if you see it happening in your engine.

 4. Does E85 Eat Plastic?